Kartosowski/navigationbar/README.md

-# Kartos's Navigation bar
+# 🧭 Navigation Bar
-https://github.com/user-attachments/assets/43fac1f1-4c7f-4486-b23d-46dceecb2729
+(yes chatgpt generated this readme file 😈) https://github.com/user-attachments/assets/43fac1f1-4c7f-4486-b23d-46dceecb2729

-A simple, fun, and open-source navigation component built with **React (Next.js)** and **Tailwind CSS**.
+A simple navigation component built with **React (Next.js)** and **Tailwind CSS**.

-> ⚠️ Project is currently in early/experimental stage.
-Not responsive yet.
-Use at your own risk (or joy 😎).
+It's an open source 4fun project – nothing serious, just experimenting 😎

+> ⚠️ Not responsive yet, but it works!
+Want to improve it over time 💪

-## 📦 What is this?
+## 📌 What is this?

-This is a small 4fun project I made just to experiment and try out a component-based navigation system.
-It allows you to link navigation buttons to dynamic content blocks using IDs.
+This project lets you create interactive navigation menus where buttons are linked to specific views using IDs.

-Here’s an example of how you might use it:
+You can dynamically display content depending on which button the user clicks.

+## 🧪 Example Usage

+Here’s how the component works:

 ```tsx
 <Menu className="absolute">